aschamarthi/wa-cr-warp/README.md

 | 512³ | ~62 GB | ~1.2 s | ~28,000 | ~9 hr |

-The other two codes in the repository siualtes the 2D Riemann problem by using WA-3 or WA-WENO-CR schemes.
-Takes 11s on A100 using the WA-WENO-CR approach.
+The other two codes in the repository simulate the 2D Riemann problem by using WA-3 or WA-WENO-CR schemes.
+It takes 11s on an A100 using the WA-WENO-CR approach.

 ## References